-Constant pain is not only stressful for your body but also psychologically stressful.
-It can lead to frustration with yourself and loved ones, hopelessness, and debilitation.
+Constant pain is not only stressful for your body, but it’s also psychologically stressful.
+It can lead to frustration with yourself and loved ones and feelings of hopelessness.
 While your doctor can treat the physical aspects of chronic pain, our therapists are uniquely trained to help you manage the mental and emotional aspects of this often debilitating condition.

-Through a variety of psychological techniques and therapy, the team at Taylor Counseling Group can help build your resilience and teach you the necessary skills for the management of chronic pain.
+Through various psychological techniques and therapy, the team at Taylor Counseling Group can help build your resilience and teach you the necessary skills to manage chronic pain.

 - Sleep problems

 - Withdrawal from people or activities you once enjoyed